 Murray Miskin has organized a group of Ontario condominium ADR practitioners whose website is condoadr.ca This group includes both senior, intermediate and junior arbitrators and mediators whose services are offered at three price levels to provide a comprehensive ADR panel for condominium disputes across the Province of Ontario.
 The same panel is also involved in online dispute resolution (ODR).

 Murray Miskin has received international recognition and has won awards in the field of arbitration, mediation and ADR, and is conducting more international commercial arbitrations.
 The international work includes arbitrator training in the Caribbean which is being planned with a course to be offered in Nassau Bahamas or in Trinidad under development.
 Mr. Miskin was in Trinidad and Grenada in 2015 taking steps towards building the Caribbean arbitration market.
 He visited Nassau in the Bahamas in 2016 where there are hopes of developing a major international arbitration centre.
-He operates three Caribbean nation focused ADR websites adr.tc, and adr.gd.
-He attended the 2014 American Bar Association (ABA) dispute resolution conference in Miami as a representative of the Canadian Bar Association’s National ADR Section Executive, and was Program Chair for the ABA annual dispute resolution conference held April 2015 in Seattle.
+He operates three Caribbean nation focused ADR websites adr.tc, Murray Miskin has mediated for the Government of the Turks and Caicos Islands, He attended the 2014 American Bar Association (ABA) dispute resolution conference in Miami as a representative of the Canadian Bar Association’s National ADR Section Executive, and was Program Chair for the ABA annual dispute resolution conference held April 2015 in Seattle.
 Murray Miskin is ready to travel as needed to conduct arbitrations or provide arbitration training.
 Our closest major urban centre for arbitration is Toronto, Ontario Canada where Murray regularly conducts arbitrations and offers arbitration courses.
 The next course will be in June 2018 and demand for the course continues to grow.
 Murray Miskin is a member of the Toronto Commercial Arbitration Society.

 To Register for the October 2019 Course: